 The following grocery stores and pharmacies are actively looking for in-store shoppers and/or delivery drivers:

 You can apply to any of these jobs either in-person or through the employer's digital job portal.
-Either way, you should update your resume before you begin the application process.
+Either way, you should update your resume using our resume builder before you begin the application process.
 And, writing a simple cover letter could come in handy, as well.